wuzengfu/virtual_queue_backend/README.md

     POST {{host}}/queue HTTP/1.1
     ```

+42. Since we've made changes to our backend, restart the backend.
+43. Send the Enqueue request.

+    You should observe the following response:

+    ```
+    HTTP/1.1 201 Created
+    X-Powered-By: Express
+    Content-Type: application/json; charset=utf-8
+    Content-Length: 17
+    ETag: W/"11-ew7NUaqKr3R9pv4A63HBVEpsxF4"
+    Date: Wed, 24 Mar 2021 01:50:34 GMT
+    Connection: close

+    {
+        "customer_id": 8
+    }
+    ```

+    **Things to note:**

+    -   Is your response code 200 or 201?

-42. Send the Enqueue request, using Node terminal, verify that a new row has indeed been added.
-Repeat this 2 steps again if you need to do a proper verification.
+44. Using Node terminal, verify that the new row has indeed been added.

+    ```js
+    const { getPool } = require('./database/database');
+    getPool()
+        .query('select * from queue_tab')
+        .then((response) => response.rows)
+        .then(console.log);
+    ```

-43. Add another request in `enqueue-dequeue.test.http` for dequeue.
-Run it and check it in the Node Environment.
+45. Add another request in `enqueue-dequeue.test.http` for dequeue.
+Run it and check it in the Node Terminal.
-44. We have successfully implemented & tested the happy flow of `enqueue` and `dequeue`.
+46. We have successfully implemented & tested the happy flow of `enqueue` and `dequeue`.
-45. What happens if we send a request that is not defined within our app?
+47. What happens if we send a request that is not defined within our app?
 For example:

     ```
     ### Not Found